Ultimate Guide to Blockchain Technology

 What is Hyperledger?

-Hyperledger is an umbrella organization for cross-industry open source blockchain technologies.
+Hyperledger is an umbrella organization for cross-industry open-source blockchain technologies.
 It is promoted by the Linux Foundation.
 It was launched in December 2016 and supported by companies like IBM, SAP and Intel.
-It has participants from some of the major Industries like Finance, Banking, IoT, manufacturing and retail.
+It has participants from some of the major industries like Finance, Banking, IoT, manufacturing and retail.
 Starting with just four business blockchain codebases, it now hosts many private blockchain codebases

 What are smart contracts?

-Smart contracts are legal contracts converted into lines of code and implemented using blockchain network.
-These contracts can be used to perform the allowed legal transactions without the need for a centralised authority, and that is why these contracts are also called self-executing contract.
+Smart contracts are legal contracts converted into lines of code and implemented using a blockchain network.
+These contracts can be used to perform the allowed legal transactions without the need for a centralised authority, and that is why these contracts are also called a self-executing contract.
 As blockchain is used to maintain and verify transactions, all the transactions are traceable, transparent and irreversible.
 By using smart contracts, you save on time as well as money.